Mathnerd314/stroscot/docs/Commentary/Dispatch.rst

 * build a hot-biased dispatch tree
 * use conditionals for small numbers of branches, tables for large/uniform branches (like switch statements)

-The standard vtable implementation of Java/C++ is out.
+The standard vtable implementation of Java/C++ arises naturally as a table dispatch on a method name.
+It looks like 'load klass pointer from object; load method from klass-vtable (fixed offset from klass pointer); load execution address from method (allows you to swap execution strategies, like interp-vs-C1-vs-C2, or multiple copies of C2 jit'd depending on context); jump'.
+But usually we can do better by building a custom table and fast-pathing the hot cases.

+Cliff says what we do for overloaded calls doesn't matter so long as in practice, >90% of calls are statically resolved to one clause.

+THe inline-cache hack observes that, while in theory many different things might get called here, in practice there's one highly dominant choice.
+Same for big switches: you huffman-encode by execution frequency.

  TODO: check out pattern dispatch paper

 Karnaugh map with profiling data